The Great

 No. I do think there are hints they leave for us though.
 In our walk.
 Or maybe I don’t know.
 In the soil.
 I don’t know.

 1832: a mother and daughter stand vigil behind the African Baptist Church in Philadelphia at the grave of a recently deceased loved one.
-Today, on the same grounds: another mother and daughter (alike yet not the same) work as counselors at what is now a sleep-away camp.
-Timelines collide, unearthing our nation’s long history of harm in the name of scientific advancement at the cost to Black bodies.
+Today, on the same grounds: another strangely familiar mother and daughter work as counselors at what is now a sleepaway camp.
+Timelines collide, horrors are buried and revealed, but love never lacks.

-Our first production at the Peter Jay Sharp Theater at Playwrights Horizons.
-Tickets will go on sale in December.
+All performances at the Peter Jay Sharp Theater at Playwrights Horizons.
+(416 West 42nd Street)

 Creative Team